Full breakfast: Ulster

 An Ulster fry served in Belfast, Northern Ireland.
-The potato bread is under the eggs, with the soda bread (soda farl) at the bottom.
+The potato bread is under the eggs, and the soda bread (soda farl) at the bottom.

-In Northern Ireland, the "Ulster fry" variant is popular throughout most of the province, where it is eaten not only at breakfast time but throughout the day.
-Typically it will include soda bread farls and potato bread.
+In Ulster, the northern province in Ireland, the "Ulster fry" variant is so popular that it topped a poll to determine the province's favourite dish.
+It is eaten not only at breakfast time but throughout the day.